Sheena (TV series)

 Sheena is an American action-adventure television series which was produced for first-run syndication from 2000 to 2002.

-Based upon W. Morgan Thomas's comic book character Sheena, Queen of the Jungle, which previously spawned a 1950s TV series of the same title; this turn-of-the-millennium version updated its title character to the 21st century.
-There were two seasons, containing 22 and 13 episodes.
+The series is based upon W. Morgan Thomas's comic book character Sheena, Queen of the Jungle, like the previous 1950s TV series of the same title.
 It starred Gena Lee Nolin and John Allen Nelson, and was developed for television by Douglas Schwartz and Steven L. Sears.
 In this version, Sheena was given the mystical ability to transform into almost any jungle animal; she also spoke whole sentences (akin to Ron Ely's Tarzan), unlike Irish McCalla's interpretation of the character.
-Several episodes from the first season are available to view for free in Minisode format on Crackle, as well as on Hulu and Tubi.